University of Nottingham: Modern day

-In November 2025, the university announced that it would permanently suspend 16 courses, including all modern language and music courses, for new students.
+In January 2025, the university announced plans to sell its King's Meadow Campus.
+In November 2025, the university announced that it would permanently suspend 16 courses, including all modern language and music courses, for new students, and that it intended to sell its Castle Meadow Campus.
 It cited "significant financial challenges" due to decreasing numbers of students, especially international students, as the reason.
+The accounts for 2024/25 revealed that the Castle Meadow Campus, which the university bought for £37.5 million in 2021 and spent over £40 million refurbishing, was now valued at between £14.8 and £18 million.